django-commons/django-commons-mkdocs/governance.md

 - Manage incoming transfers and outgoing transfers of projects.
 - Manage new membership applications.
 - Respond to inquiries from the community on the [Discussion forum](https://github.com/orgs/django-commons/discussions).
-- Manage all team rotation schedules, making sure that every team is actively staffed in a sustainable manner
+- Manage all team rotation schedules, making sure that every team is actively staffed in a sustainable manner.
 - Encourage people from diverse backgrounds to join one of the teams.
 - Provide resources and facilitate projects seeking new or additional maintainers.
 Help find new maintainers for projects that need them.
-- Facilitate discovery of maintenance best practices
+- Facilitate discovery of maintenance best practices.
 - Maintain the [django-commons/membership](https://github.com/django-commons/membership) repository.
 - Maintain the [django-commons/controls](The controls for managing Django Commons projects) repository.
 - Conduct check-ins with project maintainers and our community.
 What else can we do to help our maintainers?